crcravi66/sdh-crop-aggregator-platform/README.md

 # sdh-crop-aggregator-platform

-A Project for crop aggregator platform.
+A Fullstack application for crop aggregator platform.